Erioldoesdesign/Design_HOSS_PhD/Hackathon observation/hackathon-observation-participant-information-sheet.md

 **How much time will the project take?**

-The interview will take 1hr 30mins.
-Corrospondance and any follow up will take between 1 month prior to interview and up to 2 weeks post interview to schedule and arrange.
+The observation research does not require you to do anything extra to what you would typically do when participating in HOSS and/or a hackathon for HOSS/Humanitarian or Human Rights work.

-There may be a case where the researcher contact you to do further research activities of a different nature that may take longer periods of time.
+There may be a case where the researcher contacts you to do further research activities of a different nature that may take longer periods of time but this will be requested on a case by case basis and include a seperate ethical review and consent process.

 **Are there any risks associated with participating in this project?**

+This observation research only asks you to participate in the same ways you would typically participate in these project.
+The only difference being that the reseracher is observing what is happening in order to inform the research detailed in the above sections.
-This project asks you to talk about your current or past involvement in humanitarian or human-rights work and therefore understands that there is some information that may need to be abstracted and redacted from the transcription and notes.
+However, the researcher recognises that within humanitarian or human-rights work there is some information that may need to be abstracted and redacted from the transcription and notes.
 Any confidential or sensitive information about any humanitarian/human-rights organisations that is noted as being sensitive or classified will not be noted in any documents that can be associated with any individual.
 Sensitive or classified information that can be used by abstracted will be passed back to the interviewee for clearing before being used within research findings.
 Any information about individual beneficiaries or people that are recipients of humanitarian/human-rights support or aid will be anonymised and abstrated.
 Please consider you own level or organisational or professional risk prior to this project.

-There will likely be questions and subjects where you will be asked to refer to past projects in the organisations that you participated in.
-These can be highly traumatic events to recall and recount information of and the reseracher will be ensuring as much duty of care to the interviewees comfort and health as possible which will include:
-* Asking if you need to stop or take breaks during the interview
-* Asking and ensuring you have adequate care pre and post interview
-* Esuring any sensitive data is redacted or not captured in notes or heavily abstracted to the satisfaction of the participant
-* The project will be conducted in English but if a pariticpant requires translation efforts will be made to seek effective translation
-* There may be participants that have accessibility needs and efforts to ensure comfortable ability to participate will be made

 **Any extra vulnerable groups we need to consider?**

-We may be talking with people who are actively at risk in their countries or residence in relation to the work that they do in the humanitarian and/or human rights space and we will be ensuring there are decentralised spaces in order to have conversations with high risk participants.
+We may be talking with people who are actively at risk in their countries or residence in relation to the work that they do in the humanitarian and/or human rights space and we will be ensuring any sensitive information that the researcher may be privvy to.

 **Can I withdraw from the project?**

-At any point you can withdraw yourself from the interview process and wider project by asking for all data and information both digital and non-digital to be destroyed within 30 days in relation to [Article 17 of GDPR](https://gdpr.eu/right-to-be-forgotten/?cn-reloaded=1).
+At any point you can withdraw yourself from the observation research, without withdrawing from contribution to the HOSS or hackathon/event, by asking the researcher to omit and/or ignore all data and information both digital and non-digital and to be deleted/destroyed within 30 days if it has been collected.
+This relates to [Article 17 of GDPR](https://gdpr.eu/right-to-be-forgotten/?cn-reloaded=1).
 This withdrawl does not require any supplimentary information with the request for withdrawl.

 **What will happen to my information?**

-Your information will be used to inform an 'ecosystem map' of innovation and related term within humanitarian and human rights work and will be produced in a final paper.
-No information will lead to any possible privacy breach or identification of participants.
-The results of the project may be used for a future extension project.

-Your information responses to the interview will be collected in the form of written/typed notes, transcription, video recording and audio recording will be located on a secure laptop owned by the researcher and a fully anonymised version will be hosted on a [GitHub repository](https://github.com/Erioldoesdesign/Design_HOSS_PhD) under an [open source creative commons license](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md).
+Observations of the participants and organisations will be collected in the form of written/typed notes, transcription, video recording and audio recording will be located on a secure laptop owned by the researcher and a fully anonymised version will be hosted on a [GitHub repository](https://github.com/Erioldoesdesign/Design_HOSS_PhD) under an [open source creative commons license](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/LICENSE.md) for written research and GPL or Apache or MIT for any future software code written.
+Any subsequent written information offered by the participant/s will be located in local documents they have created, on the same secure device they own and sent to the researchers aforementioned secure device and only if they are either currently publicly accessible or written permission has been given to the researcher in order to use as evidence.

 Any subsequent written information offered by yourself as the research participants will be located in documents you have created, on the same secure devive owned by the researcher and anonymised versions hosted on the previously mentioned github repository.
 It is your responsibility to erase any documents and traces of documents from your own device should you want to.

 All collected information can be checked by yourself (the participant) prior to hosting on github to ensure accuracy and anonymisation is satisfactory.
-The information collected from these interviews will inform the wider research on the PhD project stated in the title.
+The information collected from observations will inform the wider research on the PhD project.

 **Why is this data needed?**

-This data is needed in order to ensure a diverse and inclusive account of how people within humanitarian and human rights organisations view innovation and who innovation affects.
+The participants information will be used to inform the wider understanding of design’s (and designers) place within Humanitarian/Human Rights open source software and will inform ongoing research to be produced in a final paper.
+No information will lead to any possible privacy breach or identification of participants.
+The results of the project may be used for a future research as part of the same PhD.
 Without this first-hand data we're working on past examples and andecdotal data which has questionable validity.
+This observational data is needed in order to ensure a diverse and inclusive account of how people within humanitarian and human rights organisations collaborate with design and designers on their HOSS.
+Without this first-hand data we're working on past examples and anecdotal data which has questionable validity.

 **Who do I contact if I have questions about the project?**